 The Records Section is housed in the front lobby of the police station and has a Spanish-speaking receptionist available.
-The Records Division is comprised of Records Supervisor Denise Ryan and 3 Records Technicians:
+The Records Division Lieutenant is John Woods.
+The department is comprised of Records Supervisor Denise Ryan and 4 Records Technicians:

 The Records Section staff provides initial customer service to visitors of the police station and is responsible for the distribution of police reports.
 They enter data from officer reports into a crime-reporting database, and they maintain the filing system for all written reports.

 Requests for police records and reports will be handled promptly based on the nature and extent of the request.
 If more than 10 days are required (from the date of the request) you will be notified.

 The report number (e.g. 01-0999) is needed to file a request.
 If report number is not known, the following is required:

 Date of incident

 Name of persons involved

 Type of incident

 Fees & Exemptions

 A flat fee of $5 is charged for copies of the first ten pages (10) of a report and $0.25 per page thereafter.
 Exempt from fees are victims of Part I Crimes and certain Part II Crimes: